Enjoy Onondaga Creek

 Dorwin Ave creek access

-Meachem Fields: Seneca Turnpike
+Meachem Field: Seneca Turnpike

 Ollie’s Point: Spencer & Maltbie Streets, Franklin Square

-boating onondaga creek access sign ollies point
+boating Onondaga Creek access sign ollies point

 ollies point shoreline after pedestrian bridge construction

-Inner Harbor Boat Launch: Van Rensselaer & Bear Streets
+Inner Harbor: Van Rensselaer & Bear Streets

 The Inner Harbor Boat Launch is accessible from the Empire State Trail trailhead at Van Rensselaer and Bear Streets.
 This site has free public parking, accessible launch infrastructure, and a paved path between the parking lot and launch point.